initpy/go-book/pointers.rst

         hello := "Hello, mina-san!"
         //declare a hello_ptr pointer variable to strings var hello_ptr *string
-        // make it point our hello variable. i.e. assign its adress to it hello_ptr = &hello
+        // make it point our hello variable. i.e. assign its address to it hello_ptr = &hello
         // and int variable and a pointer to it i := 6